Serena Korda

 Serena Korda (born 1979) is a British visual artist.
 She has made work across a number of disciplines including performance, sculpture, ceramics and public art.
 Her work is interactive and encourages people to explore everyday rituals found from histories and conversations with one another.
 She encourages her audience to interact and be involved in creating these shared experiences that would usually be passed by.

-Early life and education
+Early life

 Serena Korda was born in 1979 in London, England.
 She studied at Middlesex University, and received her Master of Arts degree in Printmaking from the Royal College of Art, RCA, in 2009.
 While attending the RCA, Korda won the Deutsche Bank Art Award (2009).